programmatordev/yet-another-php-validator/docs/03x-rules-choice.md

 type: `array` `required`

-Collection of choices to be validated against the input value.
+Collection of constraint choices to be validated against the input value.

 ### `multiple`